My journey into Yoga and way to my 200 hours Yoga TTC

 I was first introduced to yoga during physical therapy for a dislocated ankle and fractured fibula I suffered playing college football.
 From that point forward, I began supplementing my strength and conditioning program with yoga to improve joint flexibility, mobility, and stability.
-Following my college career, I decided to take a step back from weight training and began to attend yoga classes a few times per week to maintain my fitness.
+Following my college career, I decided to take a step back from weight training.
+And I began to attend yoga classes a few times per week to maintain my fitness.

 One day during a Vinyasa Flow class, I unintentionally entered a state of meditation.
-When I realized what I was experiencing, it made me wonder if there could be more to yoga than just physical exercise.
-It was that moment, that created a desire for me to seek a deeper understanding of the history of yoga, and that search is what lead me to one of Rishikesh’s top institutions: Akshi Yoga Shala.
+When I realized what I experienced, it made me wonder if there could be more to yoga than just physical exercise.
+It was that moment, that created a desire for me to seek a deeper understanding of the history of yoga.
+And that search is what lead me to one of Rishikesh’s top yoga schools: Akshi Yogashala.

-As soon as I arrived at the campus, I knew I was exactly where I was supposed to be, doing exactly what I was supposed to be doing.
-The entire Akshi family – from reception to facilities management, from dining services to the gurus themselves – immediately embraced your presence, and humbly welcomed you into their community.
-During orientation day the structure of the program was clearly outlined, expectations and requirements were established, and the start of our journey as students and teachers was celebrated with a fire ceremony.
+As soon as I arrived at the campus, I knew I am exactly where I supposed to be.
+And I am doing exactly what I supposed to be doing.
+The entire Akshi family – from reception to facilities management, from dining services to the gurus (yoga teachers) themselves – immediately embraced your presence.
+And they humbly welcomed you into their community.
+During orientation day management of the course clearly outlined the structure of the program.
+They met expectations and requirements.
+And the start of our journey as students and teachers celebrated with a fire ceremony.

-The 200-hour course itself was immersive and demanding, but at the same time, it was fulfilling and manageable.
+The 200-hour yoga teacher training course itself was immersive and demanding.
+But at the same time, it was fulfilling and manageable.
 Words can’t really explain the experience in its entirety – it is simply something one has to live on their own to truly understand and appreciate.
-However, what I can say is that by the end of the first day of classes, it was confirmed that there was more to yoga than physical fitness.
+However, after the first day of class, I realized something.
+That yoga is more than physical fitness.
 In fact, I realized that I had never practiced yoga before.
-What I was doing is called practicing asanas.
+What I have done before is called practicing asanas.
 Moreover, yoga isn’t about handstands and impressive backbends.
 Yoga is an approach to life; a way of living based on thousands upon thousands of years of lived experience.

-My 200 hours was a success.
+My 200 hours teacher training course was a success.
 But, not because I achieved an advanced asana, passed a written examination, successfully led my own class, and received a Yoga Alliance certification.
-My 200 hours was a success because it made me realize that as a teacher, I will always be a student first, and a guide second.
-And that piece of knowledge was gained directly from the wisdom shared at Akshi Yoga Shala.
+My 200 hours yoga TTC was a success.
+Because it made me realize that as a teacher, I will always be a student first, and a guide second.
+And that piece of knowledge gained directly from the wisdom shared at Akshi Yogashala.

 My 200 Hours (Testimonial)